-In the remainder of this paper, we will show that the vanishing procyclicality of labor productivity and the increasing relative volatility of employment, can be explained by a reduction in labor market frictions, if production requires an unobservable input, e.g. effort.
-If wages are set competitively, then a reduction in labor market frictions, which makes employment faster to adjust, should make wages relatively less volatile.
+In the remainder of this paper, we explore whether the observed changes in business cycle dynamics may be explained by a structural change in the labor market.
+We show that the vanishing procyclicality of labor productivity and the increasing relative volatility of employment, can be explained by the decline in labor market turnover, which resulted in a reduction in hiring costs.
+If wages are set competitively, then a reduction in hiring costs, which makes employment faster to adjust, should make wages relatively less volatile.
 Although the relative standard deviation of wages decreased in some datasets, we argued above that the majority of the evidence seems to point towards a large increase in the relative volatility of wages.
-Therefore, we show below how the model can be extended with endogenous wage rigidities in order to generate this result.
+Therefore, we explore how the model can be extended with endogenous wage rigidities in order to generate this result.

-19These observations are completely determined by the statistics already reported and do not contain independent information.
-We emphasize the statistics that we considered easiest to interpret.
+&lt;sup>23These observations, which are reported in the online appendix to this paper, are completely determined by the statistics already reported and do not contain independent information.
+We emphasized the statistics that we consider easiest to interpret.